Districts & Structure

 Participate beyond the congregation

 • Get together with other societies in your zone for a mini retreat, a potluck lunch or supper, an outreach activity such as making pillowcase dresses or lap quilts.
-The activity and time depends on how geographically close you are to each other.
+The activity and time depend on how geographically close you are to each other.

 • Participation in zone and district events helps keep us from feeling alone as a society.

-Financially support LWMLC
+Financially support LWMLC Inc.

 • Support special programs as they may arise.